In the 8th grade, I was told that I wasn’t creative.

 Believing this to be true, I spent my life working in the fields of environment, health and social care until I rose to be a mid-level civil servant with a desk job.
 I thought I was exceptionally happy.

 Independently, I design my own range of patterns and a line of crochet and knitting kits.
-I am co-founder of The Yarn Project and I write books for Kyle Books.
+With my long time friend and collaborator, Joanne Scrace, I am co-founder of The Yarn Project and I write books for Kyle Books.
 My first book, Crochet at Play is out now.
 Book 2 is out September 2014.
 I work with most major UK craft magazines and have been featured in The Guardian, Mollie Makes, Simply Crochet, Inside Crochet, Knit Now, Lets Knit and Juno.
 I am a columnist and regular contributor to Crafty Magazine.

 I am also a freelance photographer, working with a range of clients, including Knit Edge and Kyle Books.

 Craft, photography and blogging changed my life, and I am passionate about passing that love on through running a range of online and in-person workshops and events.
-I am co-founder of Capturing Childhood, the online film and photography school and of Blogtacular, the hottest blogging event to ever hit London.
+With my friend, Kat Molesworth, I am co-founder of Capturing Childhood, the online film and photography school and of Blogtacular, the hottest blogging event to ever hit London.

 (photo by Xanthe Berkley)